 What level of pain is normal, and when should I seek medical attention?

 You can ease most common heel and ankle pain yourself at home, following the tips below.
-However, if you experience any foot care issues that do not resolve themselves naturally or through routine foot care within three weeks or if you experience severe pain after an injury, your foot is in a funny shape, a snap, grinding or popping noise at the time of injury and difficulty moving your ankle or foot, please contact your local healthcare professional for further medical advice.
+However, if you experience any foot care issues that do not resolve themselves naturally or through routine foot care within two weeks, if the pain is stopping you doing normal activities, the pain is reoccuring, if you experience any tinling or loss of sensation, if you have diabetes or if you experience severe pain after an injury, your foot is in a funny shape, a snap, grinding or popping noise at the time of injury and difficulty moving your ankle or foot, please contact your local healthcare professional for further medical advice.

 You can help ease the pain yourself by trying the following: